bamboounderwear/branddesignsystem/README.md

 # BDS Bootstrap Tokens – Cloudflare Workers Example

 This project shows how to:
-- Use **Bootstrap 5** for layout and components
+- Use **Bootstrap 5** for layout and components (compiled from SCSS)
-- Put all brand styling in **`brand-tokens.css`**
+- Put all brand styling in a single **`src/styles/bootstrap.scss`** entrypoint
 - Let a **Cloudflare Worker** inject `<head>`, `<body>`, and a shared navbar around HTML component fragments.

 ## Structure

 - `wrangler.jsonc` – Cloudflare Workers config.
-- `src/worker.js` – Module Worker that wraps fragments with the full HTML shell (head + body) but does NOT inject any navbar or layout container.
+- `src/index.ts` – Module Worker that wraps fragments with the full HTML shell (head + body) but does NOT inject any navbar or layout container.
-- `public/brand-tokens.css` – Brand tokens + Bootstrap variable mapping.
-  - Non-coders only edit the `:root` BDS token values at the top.
+- `src/styles/bootstrap.scss` – Bootstrap entrypoint with brand token defaults and overrides you can tweak before compiling to CSS.
 - `public/components/*.html` – Content-only HTML fragments (no `<html>`, `<head>`, `<body>`):
   - `index.html`
   - `slide-typography.html`